suhovius/KubeCake/README.md

 WARNING! `cloudflared` will generate new domain per each run, so you will need to update Github App settings `each time`.

-So, thus there is another good tool `ultrahook` for local hooks tunnes (supports only POST requests) is
+So, thus there is another good tool `ultrahook` for local hooks tunnes (but it supports POST requests only)

 [https://www.ultrahook.com/](https://www.ultrahook.com/)